3D Printing Glossary: Terms Explained Simply

 Lisa Ernst · 22.11.2025 · Technology · 9 min

 Most home, school, and office printers work with FFF/FDM.
 A thermoplastic filament is pulled from a spool into the extruder, heated in the hotend, and laid layer by layer onto the print bed.
-Your part is created from thousands of these thin layers.
+Your component is created from thousands of these thin layers.

 Material Terms: Filament, PLA, PETG & ABS